 - What about high school groups?

 - High school groups can absolutely arrange special trips to the library.
-Please call or fill out this form to schedule a visit.
+Please call or fill out this form for Middle School or fill out this form for High School to schedule a visit.

 - Can library staff act as proctors for examinations?